Top of the pageActionset

 Keeping track of your progress helps you see how far you've come.
 It also helps you stay with your plan.

-- Use a notebook, journal, or food record form (What is a PDF document?) to keep track of the healthy things you do.
+- Use a notebook, journal, or food record form to keep track of the healthy things you do.
 Look this over when you begin to doubt yourself or feel discouraged.

 - Pay attention to how you feel.
 Can you notice any difference when you are eating better?
 Or do you notice any difference when you sometimes eat poorly?